akawiy/packman/README.md

   - **Number of items inside** — 4 bytes
 - **Checksum** (SHA-256 hash of all the bytes above, used to detect corruption of each entry individually) — 32 bytes

-🔒 During encryption header is never touched, only entries are affected
+🔒 Unlike entries, header is never encrypted

 <a name="build"></a>
 ## 🔨 Build